 Any high school graduate is invited to enroll for eight or fewer semester hours per semester of undergraduate course work as a nondegree student.
 Students currently enrolled in high school and persons under the age of 18 may be admitted as nondegree students by submitting official ACT or SAT scores that meet the high school aptitude requirements of the university.
 Persons admitted as nondegree students for a specific year and term must remain nondegree until the next semester.

-Anyone interested in admission as a nondegree undergraduate student at ASU must submit to Undergraduate Admissions: (1) a Nondegree Undergraduate Application for Admission (including residency information) and (2) a \$50 nonrefundable application fee for applicants classified as nonresidents.
-Applicants who are not high school graduates or who are younger than 18 must also submit ACT or SAT scores.
+Nondegree applicants must complete an Undergraduate Admissions Application at www.asu.edu/apply.
+Arizona residents must submit a nonrefundable \$25 application fee, and nonresidents must submit a nonrefundable \$50 application fee.
+Applicants who are not high school graduates or who are younger than 18 years of age must also submit ACT or SAT scores.